-MASTER of SCIENCE in PHYSICS Semester I Course Code: PH-CT404
+MASTER of SCIENCE IN PHYSICS Semester I Course Code: PH-CT404 Course Name: Mathematical Physics

-The primary objective is to teach the students basic mathematical methods that will be used in many of the other courses in the M.Sc.
-Syllabus.
+The primary objective is to teach the students basic mathematical methods that will be used in the other courses in the M.Sc.
+Syllabus

-Linear Vector Space: A brief review of linear vector spaces, Inner product, norm, Schwarz inequality, linear operators, eigenvalue and eigenvector, adjoint of a linear operator, Hermitian or self-adjoint operators and their properties, unitary operators, ortho-normal basis -discrete and continuous.
+Linear Vector Space: A brief review of linear vector spaces, Inner product, norm, Schwarz inequality, linear operators, eigenvalue and eigenvector, adjoint of a linear operator, Hermitian or self-adjoint operators and their properties, unitary operators, orthonormal basis -discrete and continuous.

-Unit II (9 lectures) Theory of Probability and Statistics: Random Variables, Binomial, Poisson and Normal Distributions.
+Theory of Probability and Statistics: Random Variables, Binomial, Poisson and Normal Distributions.
 Central Limit Theorem, Hypothesis Testing and Data Analysis in Statistics.
+(9 Lectures)

-Complex Analysis: Complex Analysis including use of residue theorem.
+Complex Analysis including use of residue theorem.
 Integral Transforms Green's functions.
+(9 Lectures)

-Group Theory: Abstract groups: subgroups, classes, cosets, factor groups, normal subgroups, direct product of groups; Examples, Homomorphism & isomorphism.
+Group Theory:Abstract groups: subgroups, classes, cosets, factor groups, normal subgroups, direct product of groups; Examples, Homomorphism & isomorphism.
 Representations: reducible and irreducible, unitary representations, Schur's lemma and orthogonality theorems, characters of representation, direct product of representations.
 Introduction to continuous groups: Lie groups, rotation and unitary groups.
 Representation of SO(3), SU(2), SU(3) and SO(3,1), Tensors.

 Students will learn the required Mathematics techniques that may have not been covered in the courses in B.Sc.
-CBCS program and which will be useful in many other courses in MSc.
+CBCS program and which will be useful in other courses in MSc.

-- 1. Mathematical Physics, V. Balakrishnan (1st Ed., Ane Books, 2018) - 2.
-Mathematical Methods for Physicists, G. Arfken (7th Ed., Elsevier, 2012) - 3.
-Advanced Engineering Mathematics, E. Kreyzig (2nd Ed., Pearson, 2002)
+- 1. Mathematical Physics by V.Balakrishnan Ane Books Pvt.
+Ltd - 2: Mathematical Methods for Physicists by Arfken - 3: Advanced Engineering Mathematics by Kreyzig

-Semester I Course Code: PH-CL405/ PH-CL410 Course Name: General Lab - I/II
+MASTER of SCIENCE IN PHYSICS Semester I Course Code: PH-CL405 Course Name: General Lab - I